Dark Passage - Madge's Apartment

 Then ...
 Parry, fearful he will be accused of Madge's death, bolts to the roof, oblivious of the glorious east-facing view to Coit Tower atop Telegraph Hill.

-... and Now, the view today, regrettably, is obscured by the ugly 1080 Chestnut, built directly against the side of this building in 1962.
+... and Now, the view today, regrettably, is obscured by 1080 Chestnut, adjoining directly against the side of this building since 1962.
 No matter, it seems, that the architectural styles of the two buildings are as different as chalk and cheese.

 ... and Now, the same view of Bay Street.
 Hyde Street crosses on the right.
 Most of these houses are just as they were.